Formats and Features on BBC One

 What we're looking for

-- Documentary and Specialist Factual Formats: What is the new Who Do You Think You Are?
-We always need Documentary and Specialist Factual Formats for 9pm.
-What returning emotional/dramatic Documentary Formats can we develop eg Long Lost Family or 24 Hours in A&E on Channel 4.
+- Documentary Formats What returning emotional/dramatic formats can we develop eg Long Lost Family or 24 Hours in A&E on Channel 4.

 - Factual Entertainment with a purpose/Factual Events: Previous examples include shows like Great British Budget Menu, When I Get Older and The Week The Immigrants Left.
 What other universal issues like food or ageing raise challenging questions important to our audience’s lives?
 How can we examine those questions in our programming in a more unmediated, non- judgemental way that resonates with the audience?